 Note: the condensation had completely disappeared after around 3-4 hours, but that time will vary depending on your climate, temperature, and humidity!

 And guess what?
 It held up beautifully!!
 It didn't even get sticky!!
 Although if it had, I suspect letting it air-dry or turning a fan on it for a little while would've resolved that too!

-My biggest worry was that the condensation would cause sweating and that would cause color bleeding or running... but I think keeping the plastic wrap on was the answer to that!
+My biggest worry was that the condensation would cause sweating.
+In turn, condensation would cause color bleeding or running.
+But I think keeping the plastic wrap on was the answer to that!
 No moisture ever showed up on the fondant itself!

 - Wrap the cake with multiple layers of heavy duty plastic wrap, and possibly foil on top of that!

-- Bring it to room temperature for at least 4 hours, again, keeping the plastic wrap intact.
+- Next allow it to sit at room temperature for at least 4 hours, again, keeping the plastic wrap intact.

 - If it gets sticky or has any condensation on the actual cake, allow it to air-dry or place it in front of a fan.
 Do not touch it, wipe it or handle it!

 SO - this is my only experience with freezing a fondant-covered cake, but if I had to, I'd definitely do it again!

 For those of you interested in making this Saints Cake, I have a few details for you here.